-All participants must cooperate in an initial assessment and, if appropriate or necessary, reassessments.
-The assessment may include tests, other standardized evaluations, and referrals to other professionals.
-Using the assessment results, each adult participant sets an employment goal to obtain unsubsidized employment.
-With the help of the case manager, the participant develops a plan for achieving the goal within 12 months of when the participant is able to meet the work requirement by participating in TANF-approved work activities (work-ready).
+Adults enrolled in Reach Up participate in an initial assessment and the Goal, Plan, Do, Review/Revise (GPDR/R) process of setting family-driven goals and following through on the tasks necessary to achieve those goals.
+Assessments may also include tests, other standardized evaluations, and referrals to other professionals.
+Using the assessment results, each adult participant sets an employment goal, along with other goals that support the family's well-being.
+With the help of the case manager, the participant develops a plan for achieving the goal within 12 months of when the participant is able to meet the work requirement by participating in TANF- approved work activities (work-ready).